 If you’re feeling a little flush, the Lumie Bodyclock is an alarm that could make the actual waking up process a whole lot easier, by gradually introducing light into your room.
 With the sunrise feature you wake up naturally and slowly – this will help avoid that knee jerk reaction to a blaring alarm tone.

-If you need a cheap and quick fix – in other words, like me, you can’t afford a lumie alarm clock just yet – find a song that makes you laugh, or smile at least, and set it as your alarm tone.
+If you need a cheap and quick fix – it took me a year to prioritise the Lumie alarm clock on my ‘to-buy- list – find a song that makes you laugh, or smile at least, and set it as your alarm tone.
 Who cares if it’s by an artist you’d never admit to liking – if it gets you smiling the moment you wake up that’s all that matters!
 Even better – choosing a song that you can’t help but dance to is a great way to get moving at the crack of dawn.

 Once you’re awake, the first step you take should be to listen to your body and figure out what it needs.
 Keep a carafe or jug of water by your bed so you have something to quench your thirst as soon as you wake up.
-Have a yoga mat at arm’s reach or rolled out flat next to the bed so it’s the first thing you feel under your feet when you get out of bed.
-It reminds you to take the time to wake up naturally, and is a great way to calm your mind ready for the day ahead.
+Have a yoga mat at arm’s reach or rolled out and ready, so it’s the first thing you go to when you get up.
+Pausing your ‘get ready routine’ for 5 or so minutes and getting on the mat reminds you to take the time to wake up naturally.
+It’s also a great way to calm your mind ready for the day ahead.
 As time goes on and you become more adjusted in your morning routine, try to set your alarm earlier, and spend more time stretching and exercising before you get ready.
 If you’re feeling uninspired, or not sure where to start, check out Yoga With Adriene and Carly Rowena for ideas!

 Yoga with Adriene